Motors are electric equipment that draw current to run, each motor has a designed value of rated current to draw in normal operation.

 How to tell if a motor is drawing an overcurrent?

-The only direct way to tell if a motor is drawing an overcurrent, is the motor nameplate current or power rating.
+The only direct way to tell if a motor is drawing an overcurrent is the motor nameplate current or power rating.
 Measure the motor current it should be less than or equal to the motor nameplate.

-But, the important question is, when should I doubt the motor current the first place?
+But, the important question is, when should I doubt the motor current in the first place?
 When should I discover this issue?

 Motors in service